-You may be required to install shims to get the preload correct.
+To get the preload correct, you may have to install shims.
 As always, it is best to familiarize yourself with the proper steps from a factory shop manual; before starting the job.
 There are many different thoughts on how to position the valves when adjusting an engine with rocker studs; such as a Chevrolet.
 Some manuals tell you to mark the balancer and then jump around to different cylinders; that have the lifter on the base circle of the cam.

 Part 3 Valve Lash

 Personally, I find that method burdensome.
 It is often hard to see the balancer on newer engines.
 I do not like moving all my tools and my fender cover from side to side; and it gives the lifters a chance to bleed down more than I would like.

 The method that I use is to use a helper or a jumper switch to bump the starter; until the cylinder I am working on has both valves closed.
 Then I am sure the lifters are on the base circle.

 Once the lifters are positioned properly, try to twist the rocker arm from side to side to check for play.
 If all looks good, loosen the lock nut slightly, while trying to twist the pushrod between your fingers.
 When the push rod starts to turn, stop loosening the nut.